-We saw, from care records, that staff had discussed people's preferences for end of life care.
-This meant that the provider would know what the person's preferences were and to respect these on death.
+We saw, from care records, staff had discussed people's preferences for end of life care.
+This meant the provider would know what the person's preferences were and to respect these at the end of their lives.
 At the time of our visit, no one living at the service was receiving palliative or end of life care.

 There was information available for people about how to access local advocacy services, should they so wish.
-Advocates are independent people who provide support for those who may require some assistance to express their views.
-Signposting people towards advocacy services helped to ensure people's rights to make decisions about their care and support were promoted.
+Advocates are independent people who provide support for those who may require assistance to express their views.
+Signposting people towards advocacy services helped to ensure their rights to make decisions about their care and support were promoted.